Yanmailde/Phrutis_BrainWords/README.md

 ```BrainWords.exe -bits 24 -range 6767 -a addresses.txt -d 3```</br>
 ```BrainWords.exe -bits 25 -range 8888 -a addresses.txt -d 4```</br>
 If you have any difficulties with the launch, you can ask in telegram [**BrainWords**](https://t.me/+3nnvdGjPsFlkNWYy)<hr>

-How does the bot version work?</br>
-This is the version for those who have rigs.</br>
-Specify your telegram bot and id</br>
-If there is a find, your bot will notify you in telegrams.</br>
-Also, the standard message about the find will be in the window and will be written to the FOUND.txt file</br>
-When the range is over, the bot will send you Passed hex id</br>

-To test the bot, use ```-range 1```</br>
-When the total is 10,000,000,000 on the counter, FOUND address 15NttyDMPPu4mTejeAr9Dojsr7HgzoXfat</br>
-Example:</br>
-Run: ```BrainWords2.exe -bits 18 -range 1 -a addresses.txt -bot 5889364881:ABG0X3XU0zvZQ5ELtR-EYR7F9OfAEVHBFeQ -id 757817039```</br>

-How to create a [telegram bot](https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot)</br>
-How to find out your id in telegram, add [Get My ID_bot](https://t.me/getmyid_bot) /start</br>
-This version BrainWords2.exe requires internet to work.<hr>

 Where can I get a base of addresses to start?</br>
 You can download the database of addresses [**HERE**](https://github.com/phrutis/BrainWords/releases/tag/1.0)<hr>